Bachelor of Applied Science (Psychology)

 Year 2

-You'll study biological psychology, cognitive psychology, developmental psychology, research methods in psychology and social psychology.
+You will study biological psychology, cognitive psychology, developmental psychology, research methods in psychology, social psychology and forensic psychology.

 Year 3